 Polar bear world

-One of the more recent attractions at the zoo is a giant tiered enclosure for the polar bears that includes a central multi-storey dome full of information and displays about the animals and the polar environment.
+The polar bears have a giant tiered enclosure that includes a central multi-storey dome full of information and displays about the animals and the polar environment.

-With a bit of luck, you can watch the polar bears underwater.
+With a bit of luck, you can watch the polar bears underwater too.

 Elephant house